 Dermatofibroma: A small, non-cancerous red or brown bump in the skin normally found on the legs.

 Dermatographism: A skin condition where raised, reddish marks or hives appear on the skin due to light scratching.
-Dermatographism is usually caused from physical trauma or rubbing.
+Dermatographism is usually caused by physical trauma or rubbing.

 Dermis: The middle layer of the skin consisting of the blood vessels, hair follicles, and sweat glands.